Glossary term

 Key Takeaways

-• A cash advance lets a borrower obtain cash against a credit account.
+• A cash advance lets a cardholder borrow cash against a credit-card line.

-• A cash advance is usually different from a balance transfer, which moves debt rather than taking out cash.
+• A cash advance is also different from a balance transfer, which moves existing debt rather than providing new cash.

-• The convenience of quick cash can mask a relatively expensive borrowing structure.
+• The convenience of getting cash quickly can hide a materially higher borrowing cost.

 How a Cash Advance Works

-When a borrower takes a cash advance, the lender or card issuer allows part of the available credit to be converted into cash.
-This may happen through an ATM, convenience checks, a bank transaction, or another channel depending on the product.
-The resulting amount becomes part of the borrower’s outstanding obligation, but it is often tracked under different terms from normal card purchases.
+When a cardholder takes a cash advance, the issuer allows part of the available credit line to be converted into cash.
+That might happen through an ATM withdrawal, a bank counter transaction, a convenience check, or another cash-access channel offered by the issuer.
+Once the advance posts, it becomes part of the outstanding card debt.

 Cash Advance Versus Credit Card Purchase